dasoe/ofxUltralight/README.md

 ### Status

 * For now only CPU rendering, GPU ist yet to come.
 (Please check out [IanByuns work](https://github.com/IanByun/ofxUltralight-byun) for a GPU solution.)
-* Mouse klick implementation, but no scrollwheel so far.
+* Mouse klick and scroll wheel implementation.
-* Only beginning of keyboard implementation.
+* Basic keyboard implementation.
 * Only windows for now.
 I will definetely do a Linux Version, though.
 * *example-basic-CPU* shows how to use in general.
 * *example-communication-GUI* shows how to do communication between Broser (JS) and OF, both directions.